Ada-C5/mood-analysis/README.md

 **think**: What are you going to do if there aren't at least 3 happy days?
 Where do you need to handle that case?

+I fixed my loop to break when happy_faces variable has the value of 3, then modified the conditional at the end to return that there aren't enough happy days if happy_faces doesn't equal 3.

 4. Write a method called `overall_mood` to determine the most common mood across all logged entries.

 Your output could be something like: